 Like all other upholstered furniture, the proper way to clean an ottoman depends on the material.
 Regular vacuuming will help keep it fresh and prevent dust from building up in the cushion.
 You can also wipe down the exterior with a mild cleaning solution and spot-treat it as needed.
 We recommend using a material-specific cleaning solution and doing a patch test on an inconspicuous area first, to be safe.

 To reupholster an ottoman, you'll need a large piece of fabric, flexible measuring tape, an upholstery staple gun, and a basic sewing kit.
 After removing the existing upholstery, measure the new fabric to size and cut pieces for each side with a little extra slack.
 Then secure the fabric with staples, and sew the edges together, cutting off the excess.

-All that said, DIY reupholstering can be complex.
+DIY reupholstering can be complex.
 If you're not up for it or want specific details like tufting or corded edges, it might be best to hire a professional.